 I put a lot of thought into the question of whether anything could be done about it.
 Ear plugs?
 Noise-canceling headphones?
 The idea of stopping up my ears, or routinely wearing big sound-blocking devices on my head, seems sort of stupidly contrary to what I’d like to think is my relationship with the world around me.
 Some people recommend masking — setting up some pleasant sound like a water fountain to overlay unwanted sound — but that idea reminds me of the phrase “lipstick on a pig.”
 I’ve fantasized about some yet-to-be-invented technology of noise cancellation that blankets a larger area, say as big as a yard or a neighborhood, rather than being localized in headphones.
 Realistically, though, it’s hard to picture how such a technology might work without requiring an insanely massive engineering project.

 A side note, perhaps useful information for others like me who are a little too noise-sensitive for their own good: I did pick up second-hand a set of noise-canceling headphones, a nice pair made by the industry leaders, Bose.
 Interestingly, their noise reduction effect is opposite to that of passive earmuffs like the hearing protection often used on job sites.
 While passive earmuffs do best at blocking high frequencies, the noise-cancelers are most effective at blocking the lows.
 (This is not surprising when you think about how each type does what it does.)
 That’s very nice!
-I can block most of the low-frequency motor noise while still hearing birds and crickets.
+With the noise-cancelling headphones I can block most of the low-frequency motor noise while still hearing birds and crickets.
 And clearly the manufacturer put a lot of thought into the comfort question: they’re lightweight and nicely padded and soft, although inevitably they do begin to feel oppressive after a while.
 More recently I had the opportunity to try the in-ear noise cancellers, sometimes called ear buds.
 The ones I tried, also by Bose, were less effective than the headphones at noise cancellation, though still not bad, and they were more comfortable for prolonged wear.
 These devices do not, of course, make life pristine — going around with these things on one’s head is a far cry from actually being in a soul-soothing sonic landscape — but for me they have been helpful at times.

 I discovered that, coincidentally, a good friend of mine had had a hand in the design of some of the earliest products of this sort: he was working at Bose in — was it the early eighties? — when old man Bose himself returned from an unpleasantly loud airplane trip and declared “I think we can do this; it should be technically feasible” (or words to that effect).
 He handed to my friend the task of doing initial research on how to approach the design of the anti-noise headgear he was envisioning.
 My friend, not wishing to claim more credit than is his due, says that, following his initial research, as his career path later took him away from Bose, he handed the project off to others who did the bulk of the design work.
 But still, thanks Kim, for your part in the early design of what has proven to be a valuable technology.

 One thing I’ve learned since moving to this new place and being forced to think about environmental noise is that I’m not one who craves pure silence.
 I like having a bit of life in my sound environment.
 Of course, I love a natural soundscape, subtle, varied and rich — the rustling leaves, a tree creaking in the wind, the birds, summer night cricket chorus, a musical brook – but I’m also happy with the occasional overheard conversation, the clinking and clanging of someone in the kitchen doing dishes, the noisily excitable kids on the way home from school, a rake scraping the sidewalk, a bit of non-power-tool hammering or sawing.
 It’s the droning motor sounds that get me down: car traffic below, airplanes overhead, chain saws, weed whackers, leaf blowers (the bane of contemporary suburban American life).
 I may be untypical in this: I find continuous, low frequency sounds most oppressive.
-This means that I don’t hate the occasional barking dog, or the overloud sporadic opining of a passing drunk, as much as some people do, but have a harder time with a generalized drone of traffic sound that others might not even notice.
+This means that I don’t hate the occasional barking dog, or the overloud sporadic opining of a passing drunk, as much as some people do, but have a harder time with a generalized drone of traffic that others might not even notice.

 So what to do about my burdensome noise obsession?
 The first answer, of course, is “hey, get over it!
 Other people have real problems and you’re hung up on this?
 Get a life.”
 Fine, I accept that and, as noted above, I am making progress.